Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

      - `image`: The base64 encoded image data
 4. **Parse the response** to extract the public URL
 5. **Send an email** to the address in `recipientEmail` with the public URL

+## Important Security Note:

+Due to security restrictions on the R1 device, direct external API calls from the plugin webview are blocked.
+The R1 system must handle all external API calls securely through its runtime environment.

 ## ImgBB API Response Format: